Advanced Leadership for Academics and Professionals

 - Job shadowing of appropriate UF leaders.

-This year, the fee to participate is $1,500.
-All materials (including a 360-degree evaluation pre- and post-program), facilitation fees, and meals are included with no travel needed for those who live and work in Gainesville.
+Upon acceptance into the ALAP program, the participate fee is $1,500.
+All materials (including a 360-degree evaluation), facilitation fees, and meals are included with no travel needed for those who live and work in Gainesville.

 - Frank Bova